mikf/gallery-dl/docs/configuration.rst

                 {
                     "name": "zip",
                     "compression": "store",
-                    "extension": "cbz"
+                    "extension": "cbz",
+                    "whitelist": ["mangadex", "exhentai", "nhentai"]
                 }

-Description An object with the ``name`` of the post-processor to use
-            and its options.
+Description An object with the ``name`` of a post-processor and its options.

-            See `Postprocessor Options`_ for a list of available post-processors and their respective options.
+            See `Postprocessor Options`_ for a list of all available post-processors and their respective options.

+            You can also set a ``whitelist`` or ``blacklist`` to only enable or disable a post-processor for the specified extractor categories.
 =========== =====